-If you’re going to find a career that you’re in for the rest of your life, you should aim for one that you know is going to make a positive difference to the world.
+If you’re going to find a career that you’re in for the rest of your life, you should try to aim for one that you know is going to make a positive difference to the world.
 After all, as research shows, one of the key determinants of meaningful (and fulfilling) work is the ability to make a difference in the lives of others.
-Moreover, given the way our world is at the minute, there need to be more people who are invested in changing it for the better.
 And there are so many careers out there that could help you do just that.

 Healthcare is such a rewarding career to find yourself in.
 There are so many different pathways with this one as well, and discovering yours could lead you to one of the best futures ever.
 You’ve got the midwifery side of things, where you most definitely are making a positive difference in expecting mothers’ lives.
 You could do a masters in midwifery, and go even further with it.
 But then you’ve got the psychology side of things, and you might like the idea of going into counselling.
 There are so many people out there suffering from mental health issues, and making a positive difference to the lives of people who are, makes it one of the most rewarding healthcare roles that you could go into.
 Just have a look into the different qualifications that you need for the different roles, and start your journey towards one.